Slipknot (band): Limp Bizkit

-While on tour promoting anticipation for the release of their self-titled album in the spring of 1999; Taylor had taken notice of Korn drummer David Silveria in a promotional campaign for Calvin Klein at multiple truck stop kiosks.
+While on tour promoting anticipation for the release of their self-titled album in the spring of 1999, Taylor had taken notice of Korn drummer David Silveria in a promotional campaign for Calvin Klein at multiple truck stop kiosks.
 Taylor had expressed his disgust with the campaign, and had taken numerous copies of the magazine issues and burned them onstage during multiple live performances.
 Within hearing of the gesture; Limp Bizkit frontman Fred Durst (who was a friend of Silveria's), took offense at Taylor's actions.
 Durst would later make retaliatory comments towards Slipknot's fans in June 1999, referring to them as "fat, ugly kids".
 Slipknot singer Corey Taylor responded during an appearance in Sydney by claiming that the fans of Slipknot "for the most part, enjoy all kinds of music, like Limp Bizkit... maybe."
 Taylor went on to claim that insulting fans of Slipknot could also be insulting fans of Limp Bizkit.
 Despite the initial attacks between the two bands, they shared numerous UK festival dates together through 2000, including the 2000 Reading and Leeds Festivals.
 Durst later praised Slipknot's music during an October 2000 interview, though Taylor later criticized his artistic direction, claiming "Fred Durst is a great businessman, but he is not an artist".

-Taylor and Durst would find themselves on friendlier terms in 2010, while recording the album Gold Cobra; Durst included a line on the song "90.2.10" giving a shout out to Taylor.
-According to Taylor during a live interview in 2011; Durst's children were allegedly fans of Slipknot.
+Taylor and Durst would find themselves on friendlier terms in 2010, while Limp Bizkit was recording the album Gold Cobra; Durst included a line on the song "90.2.10" giving a shout out to Taylor.
+According to Taylor during a live interview in 2011, Durst's children were allegedly fans of Slipknot.
 Limp Bizkit was later booked on the 2014 Japanese leg of the Knotfest tour along with Korn.

 In 2021, following Jordison's death, Limp Bizkit paid tribute to him at one of their shows in Iowa.